PanamaHitek/PanamaHitek_Arduino/README.md

 ### Prerequisites

-- JDK 8 or higher (including the latest JDK 23).
+- JDK 8 or higher (including JDK 21).
 - Arduino IDE installed (optional, but recommended for simplifying the setup).

 ### Installation via Maven